lambdax-x/algolia-challenge/README.md

 and right bounds) these bounds can be used to query a segment tree and compute the number of queries in this range.
 This is also done in O(log N) operations, the segment tree also requires O(N) storage.

+### Distinct count

+Counting the number of distinct queries in a time range also uses the range tree to find the valid time range corresponding to the input.
+Each query identifier is added to the hash set.
+This requires O(N) space and O(N) operations.
+There are several papers on sub-linear distinct counting in large dataset, among them:

+- LogLog, *Marianne Durand and Philippe Flajolet*
+- HyperLogLog
+- Count-Min Sketch, *Graham Cormode*

 ### Counting popular queries

 Again, the range tree is used to find a valid time range.
 Counting queries in this range is done in a hash map, this